FairwindsOps/reckoner/DESIGN.md

 # Reckoner

 ## Intent
-Reckoner is intended to provide a declarative synctax to install and manage multiple Helm releases.
+Reckoner is intended to provide a declarative syntax to install and manage multiple Helm releases.
 A primary additional feature is the ability to pull from a git repository instead of a local chart or chart repository.

 ## Key Design Features